Luke Cage season 1: Marvel Cinematic Universe tie-ins

 Part of the series takes place simultaneously with the events of the second season of Daredevil.
 Throughout the season, the villains use Hammer Industries weapons to counter Cage's abilities.
-Justin Hammer and his company were introduced in Iron Man 2 (2010), and Hammer was last seen incarcerated in Seagate Prison in the Marvel One-Shot All Hail the King (2014); Seagate is depicted in Luke Cage, as the prison where Carl Lucas was sent and where there are rumored "millionaires hidden in the basement".
-The series references the events of The Avengers (2012) and members of that team, as well as the future Defenders and their own series.
+Justin Hammer and his company were introduced in the film Iron Man 2 (2010), and Hammer was last seen incarcerated in Seagate Prison in the Marvel One-Shot All Hail the King (2014); Seagate is depicted in Luke Cage, as the prison where Carl Lucas was sent and where there are rumored "millionaires hidden in the basement".
+The series references the events of the film The Avengers (2012) and members of that team, as well as the future Defenders and their own series.
 Specific mentions of the latter include Madame Gao's operations in Daredevil, the widely known villains Wilson Fisk and Frank Castle, and a flier for Colleen Wing's martial arts class, to then be introduced in Iron Fist.